-In our opinion, the consolidated financial statements have been prepared in all material respects in accordance with the requirements of the ESEF Regulation.
+In our opinion, the accompanying consolidated financial statements in ESEF format have been labelled, in all material respects, in accordance with the requirements of the ESEF Regulation

 Information on compliance with prudential regulations

 The Management Board of the Parent Company is responsible for ensuring compliance of the Group's activities with the prudential regulations resulting from the provisions of Banking Law, resolutions of the Management Board of the National Bank of Poland and resolutions of the Financial Supervision Commission.
 Our task was, on the basis of the conducted study, to provide information on whether the Group complied with its prudential regulations.
 Our aim was not to express an opinion on the Group's compliance with these regulations.